wilfredmanyara/Ezlikers/README.md

 ### Lost Instagram account?

+- Instagram can block your password so you need to reset the password.
 - Change the password after accessing this script to avoid related accounts on the website.
 - Don't use the main Instagram account or the original Instagram account.
-- It's possible that Instagram has blocked the Instagram account password because you logged in to the auto followers website using the old version of API.

 ### Only a few followers arrived?